Book your 360Learning demo now

 Look for learning solutions and corporate training programs that fit into employees’ daily lives, like micro-learning sessions, mobile learning, and collaborative learning that enables colleagues to engage asynchronously in courses.

 Passive, boring learning doesn’t cut it.
-Corporate training experiences must aim to be engaging, dynamic, and empowering for individuals to contribute meaningfully.
+Corporate training experiences must be engaging, dynamic, and empowering for individuals to contribute meaningfully.
+And just as crucially, they should reflect what employees actually want and need to learn.

 Demographics play a huge role in this organizational shift.
 Millennials and Gen Z employees are beginning to dominate the workforce, and they prefer a different learning style than their predecessors.
 These workers prefer more collaborative work environments and self-directed learning paths.
 LinkedIn Learning’s 2020 Workplace Learning Report shows that 67% of Gen Z employees want corporate training experiences that are social and collaborative.